 Sevilla, Shakhtar Donetsk and Villarreal all came out of their quarterfinal first legs smiling.
 Each side picked up a win, with two of the teams doing so away from home.

-, three other Europa League quarterfinals were played on Thursday night.
+While Jürgen Klopp returned to Dortmund with his Liverpool side, three other Europa League quarterfinals were played on Thursday night.
 Sevilla and Shakhtar Donetsk were the top performers, with both sides picking up vital away wins.
 Villarreal were also winners on the night, edging out Sparta Prague at home.

 Competition holders Sevilla battled out an impressive 2-1 win at Athletic Bilbao, who took the lead through ageless veteran Aritz Aduriz.
 The 35 year-old striker, who is the Europa League's top scorer with nine goals, broke the deadlock two minutes into the second half by heading in a cross from Iker Muniain.